 This site contains several articles on audio and general electronic circuit design.
-The first article describes an algorithm for the design of vented-box loudspeakers that uses a technique that's well suited for software implementation.
+The first article describes an algorithm for the design of vented-box loudspeakers using a technique suitable for software implementation.
 The second deals with using the freeware programs LTspice and FreePCB together to design printed circuit boards.
 The third discusses the design of a popular kind of phono preamp circuit using active RIAA equalization.
 The fourth discusses some improvements to the publicly-available SPICE models for the ON Semiconductor MJL3281A and MJL1302A power transistors.
 Brief descriptions follow below.

 This article covers three topics in vented-box design.
 The first is a new algorithm for design with a given driver that allows any box quality factor to be specified.
 This eliminates the lookup procedure implied by the alignment charts and tables of the classic literature on the subject, replacing it with an algorithm that solves a single nonlinear equation in one unknown using conventional root-finding techniques.
 Using this procedure, one is no longer restricted to the discrete set of box quality factors imposed by the classic techniques.

 The second is the extension of these techniques to assisted alignments of arbitrary order n.
 Thiele's notion of alignment class is extended to higher-order systems that require more than one class number to fully describe how the system transfer function is partitioned between the loudspeaker and external filter.

 Finally, high-pass filtering techniques for reducing cone excursion below the box tuning frequency are explored.
 Some performance comparisons are made between assisted alignments and systems designed in the normal way with a high-pass filter added after the fact.